You and I are parenting in a new era.

 2. Who are you doing it for?

 It’s tempting to say “For my child lah!” in typical Singaporean fashion.
-But, if we are totally honest with ourselves, the truth is that a lot of the good parenting techniques we try to live by stems from our own needs for control and structure, managing our own fears and emotional baggage.
+But, if we are totally honest with ourselves, the truth is that a lot of the good parenting techniques we try to live by stem from our own needs for control and structure, managing our own fears and emotional baggage.
 In many situations, it’s about making us look good, helping us to feel good about how we are doing as a parent.
 Once in a while, it’s good to take a step back, look at the situation objectively, and ask yourself “Why does it matter?”

 Why does it matter if my child is not able to read fluently before he goes to Primary 1?